oxidecomputer/console/README.md

 ### E2E tests with [Playwright](https://playwright.dev/)

-The basic command to run the tests is `yarn playwright test`.
-Some debugging tricks (more in the docs [here](https://playwright.dev/docs/debug)):
+Playwright tests match the filename pattern `.e2e.ts`.
+The basic command to run all tests is `yarn playwright test`.
+You may have to run `yarn playwright install` after `yarn install` to get the browser binaries.

+Some debugging tricks (see the docs [here](https://playwright.dev/docs/debug) for more details):

 - Add `--headed` to run the full tests in visible browsers (but they go by too fast to really see anything)
 - (Requires `--headed`) The simplest way to debug at a particular spot is to add `await page.pause();` right before it.
 This runs the test in a headed browser with the excellent [Inspector](https://playwright.dev/docs/inspector) and pauses the debugger.
 This is perfect for making sure the screen looks like you expect at that moment and testing selectors to use in the next step.